NithishRaja/TODO-list/LOG.md

 * start writing epic to clear formValidationReducer after 3 sec at 2144
 * finished epic at 2149
 * **ended at 2150 on 25-10-2017**

+* **started at 0849 on 26-10-2017**
+* created stylesheet folder inside public directory at 0853
+* created style.css file inside stylesheet folder at 0854
+* copied css for tags from bootstrap at 0857
+* finished adding changes to styles at 1014
+* logic error: **Add** component throws error if navigated to it after few clicks on other buttons in navbar
+* **ended at 1015 on 26-10-2017**